 Safari destinations off the beaten path

 I was born and raised in South Africa, along the Garden Route, and I have lived in various parts of the country including the Western and Eastern Cape and the Free State.
 I’ve also travelled extensively within South Africa.
 In 1998 I immigrated to the US, calling Chicago home for 18 years.
 I always had an overwhelming yearning for Africa; I could feel the continent pumping through my veins and knew I had to return to plant my feet on African soil.
 In 2016 I made the move – I now call Port Elizabeth home.
-Outside of the US and South Africa, I have traveled to Botswana, Zambia, Zimbabwe, Kenya, Tanzania, Rwanda, Uganda, Peru, Easter Island (Rapa Nui), Canada, Belize, England, Scotland, Holland, Greece and Turkey.
+Outside of the US and South Africa, I have traveled to Botswana, Zambia, Zimbabwe, Kenya, Tanzania (including Zanzibar), Rwanda, Uganda, Peru, Easter Island (Rapa Nui), Canada, Belize, England, Scotland, Holland, Greece and Turkey.
 I have many more destinations on my list; the Earth is immense with so much to see, and there is so little time to experience it all!

 Education and Career History